Power Rankings: Big final week for the ACC

 This week: at Florida (Wednesday), vs. Vanderbilt (Saturday)

 Tremont Waters returned for LSU on Saturday, but it was Javonte Smart who handled most of the playmaking duties once again.
-In the three games since Waters got hurt -- including Saturday -- Smart has averaged 21.7 points, 4.3 rebounds and 4.0 assists.
+In the three games since Waters got hurt -- including Saturday's -- Smart has averaged 21.7 points, 4.3 rebounds and 4.0 assists.
 The freshman guard had been somewhat inconsistent in SEC play, but his emergence has made LSU even more balanced and dangerous offensively.

 10. Texas Tech Red Raiders (24-5)